MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 - **Brand logo:** Optimized for logo detection.

 > [!NOTE]
 > Domain specific object detection uses more AI Builder credits than common object detection, and therefore costs more to use.
-To estimate the impact of using domain specific vs. common object on your organization, use the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/).
+To estimate the impact of using domain specific versus common object on your organization, use the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/).

 ## Provide object names